Chinese Ambassador provides coronavirus update

-The Chinese Ambassador to New Zealand has questioned why the Government's travel ban for foreign nationals coming from mainland China is in place.
+The Chinese Ambassador to New Zealand is questioning why the Government's travel ban for foreign nationals coming from mainland China is in place.

-Wu Xi is giving a press conference this morning to give an update on China's response to the coronavirus epidemic.
+Wu Xi asked why the current travel ban was in place at all during a press conference this morning to provide an update on China's response to coronavirus.

-Wu asked why the current travel ban was in place at all.

 The World Health Organisation has "clearly recommended" that there was no need to restrict travel or trade, she said.